 After 1962, Algeria experienced a short-lived period of real independence.
-Little did Algerians know that after France, another colonial power would come into power, far worse than its predecessor.
-Over the decades, the new colonial power, embodied mostly by high ranking military personnel, brought the country to ruin, appointing a civil facade throughout, over and over again, without relinquishing power.
+Over the decades, the regime, embodied mostly by high ranking military personnel, brought the country to social and economic ruin, appointing a civil facade throughout, over and over again, without relinquishing power.

-Lately the discourse has shifted in its essence, with most Algerians increasingly denouncing this new colonialism that they see as having hijacked the independence war.
-Activists, political opponents and your average Algerian have been increasingly calling for the departure of all the military and civil figures they see as culpable of betraying the nation.
+Lately the discourse has shifted in its essence, with most Algerians increasingly denouncing the regime as a “new colonialism” that they see as having hijacked the independence war.
+Activists, political opponents and most Algerians have been increasingly calling for the departure of all the military and civil figures they see as culpable of betraying the nation.

 Finally, it must be recalled that the interim president’s term ends on the 9th of July, when the country will seize having legitimate authorities.